Jiglias/desmOS/readme.md

 ## Hardware
 Built around the limitations of the desmos graphing calculator where data can only be readily stored as double precision floats.
-To overcome memory limitations bit-packing is used on the 52 bit mantissa. <br> for efficiency + as a challenge 13 bit instruction are used (52/13 = 4 rem 0) and a 10 bit word length for data memory (52/10 = 5 rem 2).
+To overcome memory limitations bit-packing is used on the 52 bit mantissa. <br> for efficiency + as a challenge 13 bit instructions are used (52/13 = 4 rem 0) and a 10 bit word length for data memory (52/10 = 5 rem 2).

 ### ALU